-Ed Juline has been working in manufacturing operations and sales in Mexico for eleven years.
+Ed Juline has been working in manufacturing operations and sales in Mexico for thirteen years.
 When IBM decided to move the manufacturing of X-Series servers from the Research Triangle Park in North Carolina to Guadalajara, Jalisco, they needed someone to lead the project.
 Ed raised his hand and said “I’ll do it!”
 After a successful transplant, Ed wasn’t quite done with Mexico, taking the severance that a non-manufacturing IBM was offering and going on to work for Nypro as the Dell Business Unit manager and then Pertek-Erler as plant manager.
 When MacDermid Autotype wanted to get into the Mexican market and searched LinkedIn for the keywords “Mexico Plastics Appliances”, Ed’s profile was at the top of the list.
 The transition to sales led to solicitations for representation from a number of companies wanting to sell into Mexico and Mexico Representation was formed.

 Cristina Hernandez is an Import/Export International Sales Director, specialized in helping foreign companies do business Mexico, and also assisting Mexican companies to export their products into new markets.
 She previously worked as a trade and investment officer for the British Embassy in the UK trade and Investment (UKTI) office based in Guadalajara, Mexico concentrating on 3 segments: Consumer Goods, Food and Beverage and Agriculture.
 She holds a Global-Masters in Business Administration in International Management from the Thunderbird School of Global Management, AZ, USA and Tecnologico de Monterrey, N.L.
 Mexico.
 Cristina brings over 8 years of professional experience in Investment management, startup ventures and international business between the USA, UK and Mexico.
 In her free time, Cristina is a facilitator for the Thunderbird School of Global Management and teaches a course titled: “Cross Cultural Communication for Business Executives”.
 She also teaches an International Entrepreneurship University course at the Tecnologico de Monterrey helping Mexican companies export and sell into new markets.